-Whenever someone decides to go solar, there is likely more than one company pitching for their business with different panels.
+Whenever someone decides to go solar, there is more than one company trying to earn their business.
 Any contractor with high-efficiency solar panels will focus on quality as the reason to purchase their system.
 Likewise, contractors with cheaper panels will aggressively drive their lower price as a sales point.

 Solar panels with higher efficiency are more expensive.
 But are they worth it?